ejspeiro/gnuplot-Scripts-Sci-Comp/README.md

 A very humble and minimalistic suite of **gnuplot** scripts to visualize common results in Scientific Computing.

-I collect them here as I develop them for my own software, [the Mimetic Methods Toolkit (MTK)](https://github.com/ejspeiro/MTK).
+I collect them here as I develop them for my own software library, [the Mimetic Methods Toolkit (MTK)](https://github.com/ejspeiro/MTK).

 ## 2. Index of Scripts